 On July 14, 2005, pursuant to Rules of the Commission on Judicial Performance, rule 111, the commission sent you a preliminary investigation letter, through counsel, requesting that you respond to the allegations set forth in that letter.

 The letter notified you that August 3, 2005, had been set as a reasonable time for your response to be received in the commission office.

 Through counsel, you made three requests for extensions of time, each of which was granted.

 You were informed that the final extension, until November 8, 2005, was granted based on your counsel's representation that no further extension of time would be requested.

 You never responded to the allegations set forth in the July 14, 2005 letter.

-Your failure to respond violated your duties under Government Code section 68725 and commission rule 104 to cooperate with and give reasonable assistance and information to the commission and its representatives during the course of a preliminary investigation, and to respond to the merits of preliminary investigation letters.
+Your failure to respond violated your duties under Government Code section 68725 and Commission Rule 104 to cooperate with and give reasonable assistance and information to the commission and its representatives during the course Admit.